 Taxis in Reykjavik

-There are a lot of taxi companies in Reykjavik that operate 24/7, so you can rest assured that no matter where you are, a Reykjavik taxi is only moments away.
-Taxis in Reykjavik may be of different models and makes, but they all use official taximeters to calculate your fare.
-It’s easy to identify the vehicles from their signature yellow roof sign, and they are readily available outside the airport, hotels and bus stations, near nightclubs, bars and popular shopping streets like Laugavegur.
-Considering how daunting trying to navigate through a new city’s public transportation system can be, taxis are generally the best transfer option as they guarantee you get around the city quickly and comfortably.
+There are over 900 taxi licenses in Reykjavik that operate 24/7.
+In fact, 80% of Iceland’s taxis are located in Reykjavik.
+Rest assured that no matter where you are, a Reykjavik taxi is only moments away.
+Taxis in Reykjavik are different models and makes, but they all use official taximeters to calculate your fare.
+It’s easy to identify the vehicles from their signature yellow roof sign, and they are readily available outside the airport, hotels, and bus stations, near nightclubs, bars, and popular shopping streets like Laugavegur.
+(The sign turns pink in October in honor of breast cancer awareness).
+Considering how daunting navigating through a new city’s public transportation system can be, taxis are generally the best transfer option as they guarantee you get around the city quickly and comfortably.

 Hand picked & english speaking drivers